bioinfoDZ/scDAPP/README.md

 This package relies on key dependencies including R > 4.0, Seurat > 5.0, and RISC > 1.7.
 If you have those packages working then you should be able to install with minimal difficulty.

-For more details including installing on HPC and installing within a conda environment, see the [installation instructions](https://github.com/bioinfoDZ/scDAPP/blob/main/Documentation/Installation.md).
+For more details including installing on HPC and installing within a conda environment, see the [detailed installation instructions](https://github.com/bioinfoDZ/scDAPP/blob/main/Documentation/Installation.md).

 **Avoiding common dependency issues:**